victorpy/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image1]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding function is in the section Create thresholded binary image in the notebook located in "./examples/example.ipynb"  ).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding function is in the section "Create thresholded binary image" in the notebook located in "./examples/example.ipynb" ).
 I converted to HLS and and separated the S channel.
 With that and gradient threshold i obtain the best results.
 Here's an example of my output for this step.

 ![alt text][image2]